lyfar/HKWeather-Wind-R5/README.md

 - Station CSVs are fetched progressively in small batches to avoid rate limiting, with short delays.
 - CORS is handled via public proxies; transient failures fall back gracefully.
 - If Leaflet is present on the page, station markers are added directly to the map and screen projection uses the map’s transform for accuracy.
+- Hong Kong mode uses a single map view; pan/zoom freely.
+- Tap a station marker to see its speed/direction; use map controls to zoom to a station.

 ## Key formulas (reference)